gaberrini/raspberry-cam/README.md

 ### 5) Run tests with coverage script

-The server have tests written with the framework [pytest] to get the coverage the framework [pytest-cov] is used.
+The server have tests written with the framework [unittest] to get the coverage the framework [coverage] is used.

 When running the tests the environment variable **APP_ENV** should be set to **`testing`**